-Asking questions on Quercus.
-To clarify questions regarding the syllabus, assignments, as well as substantive questions about the course material, you can use the designated discussion boards on the course website.
+Asking questions on Q. To clarify questions regarding the syllabus, assignments, as well as substantive questions about the course material, you can use the designated discussion boards on the course website.
 If something is unclear to you, chances are good that other students have the same or a similar question.
 Using these boards rather than email ensures that everybody has equal access to the same information.

-Please be mindful of the rules guiding academic integrity (see p.
-8): do not post answers or part of your answers to assignments or homework problems.
+- When you start a new thread on the discussion board, please use a subject line that describes the concept or substantive area you are asking about.
+Including the number of the textbook section number or the practice problem you are asking about will also help other students to find the information later. - If you use the discussion board to ask questions about assignments please be mindful of the rules guiding academic integrity (see p.
+8).
+Please do not post answers or part of your answers to assignments or homework problems.
 While we are happy to answer specific substantive questions related to assignments, we do not check answers before assignments are due.
-Sharing answers on these boards (or elsewhere) violates the rules of academic integrity.
+Sharing answers with class members on these boards violates the rules of academic integrity.